javascript-tutorial/en.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 - They don't wait for anything, nothing waits for them.
 - The script that loads first -- runs first ("load-first" order).

-We can change the load-first order into the document order (just like regular scripts) by explicitly setting `async` property to `false`:

 ```js run
 let script = document.createElement('script');